specklesystems/SpeckleAutomateDotnetExample/README.md

 > [!IMPORTANT]
 > After adding the Secrets to the repository secrets on Github each commit to the `main` branch will trigger the publication of a new version.

+## Changing the name of your solution/project

+Ideally, one of the first things you'll want to do is to rename your project/solution to whatever fits your function's purpose best.
+If you decide to do so, please note there are several other places you may need to update the paths to match your new project structure/name.

+- `Dockerfile` -> line 4 contains a reference to `SpeckleAutomateDotnetExample/` folder.
+- `.github/workflows/main.yml` -> line 23 sets the working directory to be `SpeckleAutomateDotnetFolder/`

+Update these 2 locations too in order for the github action and docker to correctly find your newly named project.